BioInforCore-BCI/FinPipelines/README.md

 |  |  |  | Sample1_R2.fastq.gz
 | |  | Sample2 | Sample2_R1.fastq.gz
 |  |  |  | Sample2_R2.fastq.gz

-Make sure you've checked the files with fastqc etc and trimmed if needed.

-***

-## BWA_Align_Array_Job_Build.sh

-This script will automatically generate job scripts to be run on apocrita that will take fastq files, align them with bwa-aln, mark duplicates using picard tools and then realign around indels using GATK.

 These scripts were written to run on 60X WGS data so the times can probably be reduced if you're looking at smaller files.